jhuus/BriteKit/command-reference.md

                    Defaults to 'default'.
   --code TEXT      Class code for when new class is added.
   --name TEXT      Class name.  [required]
-  --dir DIRECTORY  Path to directory containing recordings..  [required] --overlap FLOAT  Spectrogram overlap in seconds.
+  --dir DIRECTORY  Path to directory containing recordings.  [required] --overlap FLOAT  Spectrogram overlap in seconds.
 Defaults to value in the
                    config file.
   --src TEXT       Source name for inserted recordings.
 Defaults to 'default'.